gokulrampso/ecommerce-backend/README.md

 ```

 ## Seeding Sample Data
-On app startup, the database will be seeded with sample users, products, and categories if collections are empty.
+On app startup, the database will be seeded with sample users, products, categories, carts, and orders if collections are empty.

 ## Running the App
 ```